 To illustrate the ineffable and inimitable beauty of wildlife and wild places to help an audience avoid the paralysis of indifference and the pitfalls of passivity that impede environmental protection and progress toward a sustainable human existence.

-To produce artwork of aesthetic, social, and commercial value to contribute to and enhance the services of art in society, while creating a mechanism for generating ongoing donations to non-for-profit organizations working for causes that are dear to my heart.
+To produce artwork of aesthetic, social, and commercial value to contribute to and enhance the services of art in society, while creating a mechanism for generating ongoing donations to non-for-profit organizations working for meaningful causes.

 The 19th and 20th Centuries were a period of radical technological progress; the age of innovation.
 I believe that the 21st Century is the age of realization; a period in which we will come to see the true consequences of much of our sensational progress.
 This is not to say that we are doomed, but that the coming decades will be a period of extraordinary learning and growth.
 We will come to see what works, and what doesn’t, and new policies will pave the way to a sustainable existence.